-Consequently, each of these individuals is authorized to issue an emergency alert via the University's Emergency Notification System (Everbridge).
+Consequently, each of these individuals - as well as the ISP Coordinator and ISP Lead Faculty - is authorized to issue an emergency alert via the University's Emergency Notification System (Everbridge).
 If possible, the first responder will consult with the SAOC before issuing such an alert, however, if contacting the SAOC is not feasible given the situation or if - in the opinion of the first responder - members of the campus community are in immediate danger, an emergency alert may be issued independently and without delay.
 In the event the Emergency Notification System is utilized, all registered users of the system will be notified.
 For the purposes of maintaining the most accurate user database, the University automatically enrolls students upon matriculation and maintains their account until 6 months after they have graduated or left the University.
 Similarly, employees are registered upon date of hire and their accounts remain active until 6 months after their departure from the University.